runtimeverification/michelson-semantics/tests/proofs/dexter/dexter-spec.md

         <nonce> #Nonce(O) => #Nonce(O +Int 1) </nonce>
     requires Amount ==Int 0
      andBool TokenAddress in_keys(KnownAddresses)
-     andBool KnownAddresses[TokenAddress] ==K #Contract(TokenAddress, #Type(pair address (contract nat)))
+     // TODO The contract type should be able to be more general.
-*/
+     // Instead of having this exact type, we would expect it to be a larger sum type, with one leaft annotated %getBalance that is of the type (pair address (contract nat)) andBool KnownAddresses[TokenAddress] ==K #Contract(TokenAddress, #Type(pair address (contract nat))) */